 The SteelSeries Rival 3 and the Logitech G203 Prodigy are both great wired gaming mice.
-While the SteelSeries is suitable for all hand sizes with claw grip and all sizes except for small with fingertip grip, the Logitech is good for all hand sizes with fingertip grip, and all except extra-large with claw grip.
-Both mice have similar max CPI, though the Logitech can be adjusted by steps of 50 as opposed to steps of 100 with the SteelSeries.
+While the SteelSeries is suitable for all hand sizes with claw grip and all sizes except for small with fingertip grip, the Logitech is good for all hand sizes with fingertip grip and all except extra-large with a claw grip.
+Both mice have similar max CPI, though you can adjust the Logitech by steps of 50 as opposed to steps of 100 with the SteelSeries.
 The SteelSeries' side buttons are lower profile, while the Logitech's buttons are slightly more pronounced.